-Made Good His Boast When Highwaymen Entered Saloon. baker, made good a boast Monday wreck. night that he would not be afraid to hospital, as a consequence. the weapon from him. was shot twice.
-Schulthze lives next | damage resulted from the wreck, aldoor to the saloon.
+Made Good His Boast When Highwaymen Entered Saloon.
+At Chicago, Charles S. Schultze, a baker, made good a boast Monday wreck. night that he would not be afraid to hospital, as a consequence. up his hands.
+Schultze sprang upon force of the contact, caused some the weapon from him. was shot twice.
+Schulthze lives next damage resulted from the wreck, aldoor to the saloon.
 His wife heard though the wrecking crew soon clearthe shots and running to the place to ed the main line and allowed the see if her husband was injured, was trains to get through. knocked down by one of the thugs, both of whom escaped.
 SHOT IN ATTEMPTING ESCAPE.

-Woman's Assailant Done to Death in Break for Liberty.
-Riley Johnson, negro, attacked a in the head and his right shoulder young woman at a farm house near sprained, is a new man on this run, Clarksville, Texas and clubbed her candidate of Turnbull, Democrat, is mother into insensibility, when she it.
-He is a native of Jacksonville, elected, as unofficially Turnbull wins responded to her daughter's appeals Fla. sheriff's posse and shot to death by also resides at Savannah, and has thorship of the letter, but the case ner police about 5,000. bystanders, when terrified by the been on this run for several years.
+Woman's Assailant Done to Death in Break for Liberty. young woman at a farm house near sprained, is a new man on this run, Clarksville, Texas and clubbed her this being the second time he made candidate of Turnbull, Democrat, is mother into insensibility, when she it.
+He is a native of Jacksonville, elected, as unofficially Turnbull wins responded to her daughter's appeals Fla. for assistance, he was captured by a The colored fireman, Prince Davis. sheriff's posse and shot to death by also resides at Savannah, and has bystanders, when terrified by the been on this run for several years.
 He threats of lynching, he made a break was able to walk off the train when for liberty.
-Johnson was freightened brought back this morning, with the had violated. from the farm house by the appear- assistance of those attending him.
+Johnson was freightened brought back this morning, with the from the farm house by the appear- assistance of those attending him.
 He tory of that county, the Socialists ance of neighbors.
 He was captured is at a local hospital.
-Swansea is a by a posse of officers and was climb- little over twenty-one miles from Coing aboard a vehicle, to be brought to Clarksville, when some one shouton his captors, but instantly he had the switch and broke the lock did his ir clined," but he told the court he slaughter of the Manchus unless they freed himself he was shot to death by a crowd of men who had accompanied the posse.
+Swansea is a have polled a counting vote, elect- by a posse of officers and was climb- little over twenty-one miles from Coing a mayor, all but one city officer and was climb- little over twenty-one miles from Co- as the place of meeting.
+The ministo Clarksville, when some one shoutwhich will make the common counon his captors, but instantly he had the switch and broke the lock did his inclined." but he told the court he slaughter of the Manchus unless they freed himself he was shot to death by work well. a crowd of men who had accompanied the posse.
 Result Satisfied Bryan.